Producer & Executive PNWCA Board of Directors

 Tucson, AZ

-I grew up near Manhattan, Kansas, graduating from Kansas State University with a degree in Agronomy, followed by a M.S. in Soil Science from Washington State University (WSU).
-My husband, Brett, and I and our children Megan and Colton lived in several states before settling in Washington in 2007.
-I was the Extension and Outreach Specialist with the WSU Oilseed Cropping Systems Project from 2007-19.
-Several years ago, the idea of getting a canola association reestablished in the PNW gained traction, and the PNWCA became reality in July 2017.
+I grew up near Manhattan, Kansas, graduating from Kansas State University with a degree in Agronomy, followed by a M.S. in Soil Science from Washington State University.
+My husband, Brett, and I have two wonderful children (Megan and Colton) and two grandchildren.
+I was an Extension and Outreach Specialist with the WSU Oilseed Cropping Systems Project until 2019, when we moved to Tucson, AZ.
+The idea of getting a canola association reestablished in the PNW gained traction in 2016, and that became reality when the PNWCA was incorporated in July 2017.
 I initially served as interim executive director, becoming executive director in 2019.
-After nearly 15 years of working alongside farmers, the ag industry, government agencies, and university colleagues throughout the PNW who are involved with canola production, it is clear to me that canola is here to stay in the PNW.
-I am passionate about advocating for and educating the industry as a whole and the general public, as is our Producer Board.
-When I see that same determination in the eyes of growers, crop consultants, and others who are eager to learn more about all things canola, I have no doubt the mission of the Pacific Northwest Canola Association will be successful.
+After 17+ years of working alongside farmers, ag industry, government agencies, and university colleagues throughout the PNW who are involved with canola production, it is clear to me that the canola industry is here to stay in the PNW.
+I am grateful for our amazing board of directors, and for the opportunity to lead the PNWCA and continue to grow the industry in the 4-state region.

 IDAHO